JuliaInterop/JavaCall.jl/doc/methods.md

 ##Initialisation

 The `JavaCall.init(args::Array{String, 1})` method must to used to load and initialise the Java Virtual Machine before any other functions in this module can be called.
 The `args` parameter is an array containing JVM initialisation arguments.
-This can be used to set, for example, the system classpath, and the maximum java heap.
+This can be used to set, for example, the system classpath, and the maximum Java heap.
 Any valid commandline argument to the `java` command can be used.
 Unrecognised arguments are silently discarded.

 ```julia
 JavaCall.init(["-Xmx512M", "-Djava.class.path=$(joinpath(Pkg.dir(), "JavaCall", "test"))", "-verbose:jni", "-verbose:gc"])